 After a garment factory in Bangladesh collapsed, killing over 1,000 workers, I began documenting where the clothes I wear every day were made.
-It made me think a lot about the how my buying choices can affect people around the world.
+It made me think a lot about how my buying choices can affect people around the world.
 Read a blog post I wrote at the time where I write in more detail about globalization, excess consumerism, and all the complexities around where things are “made.”

-In the spring of 2011, I created this design for an event organized by Chicago Foundation for Women, a local community organization.
+In the spring of 2011, I created this design for an event organized by the Chicago Foundation for Women, a local community organization.
 The theme of the event was Asian American women transforming education, and my whimsical design highlights education and growth.

-As someone who enjoys being out in nature and noticing details of the world around me, and loves print books, I appreciated the opportunity to incorporate these elements in to the design.
+As someone who enjoys being out in nature and noticing details of the world around me, and loves print books, I appreciated the opportunity to incorporate these elements into the design.

 Different versions of this design were used for an e-flyer, a print flyer, and the cover of the program book.

 Life was so much easier when I was a line drawing

 I created two instructional posters based on the idea of a person who transitioned from being a line drawing to living in three dimensions.
 I was interested in exploring ideas of not feeling comfortable in one’s own body, and the magic of everyday physical movements we take for granted.
 For this fantastical person, the movements we make every day seem nearly impossible.

 I enjoyed making the instructional illustrations on the left side of these posters.
 I was curious about how to visualize motions that we make all the time to someone who had an adult body, but no idea how to move it.